geyang/deep_learning_plotting_example/README.md

 4. **Accessibility**

     Personally, I like to use different line style and marker types for accessibility with the visually impaired.
-I prefer to avoid high-contrast of red-green color-blind palettes because they are terrible fixes for a legitimate problem.
+I prefer to avoid high-contrast or red-green color-blind palettes because they tend to be bad fix for a legitimate problem.
 Instead, I prefer to use styling for that purpose.
 This way, majority of the readers can still have the best possible experience, and the accessibility suffers none.

 5. Font Size